 The last piece I tested was a cotton viscose brocade coutil 74-1130-20 "diamond brocade".
 It started out beige but ended up the same shade of deep purple as the satin, however it got rolled up in the pot and only the edges were exposed to enough dye to colour it so I'm not sure about it's success.
 I suspect it would dye well provided it was all equally exposed.

-You can find more information on the coutil patterns and colours that are available by going to:
+You can find more information on the over 20 coutil patterns and colours that are available by going to: